AY2526S1-CS2103T-T12-3/tp/docs/UserGuide.md

 Assigns a role to a member.
 Members can hold multiple roles.

-Users can add multiple roles at once.

 Format: `assign-role INDEX r/ROLE...`

-- User has to either run `list` command or `list-sc-members sc/SUBCOMMITTEE` command first to display members.
-- Unable to assign role when displaying list of subcommittee.
+Required view: member list

 - Unable to assign role which member already has
-- Roles are case insensitive
+- Roles are case-insensitive
 - The index refers to the index number shown in the displayed list.
 - The index **must be a positive integer** 1, 2, 3, …​
 - User can assign multiple roles for a member at the same time.